jeffpar/pcjs.v1/README.md

 ### Client Components

-A special parameter ("gort") can be appended to the URL to request uncompiled client source files, making PCjs and C1Pjs much easier to debug, albeit much slower:
+A special command parameter ("gort") can be appended to the URL to request uncompiled client source files, making PCjs and C1Pjs much easier to debug, albeit much slower:

 	http://localhost:8088/?gort=debug

-The "gort=debug" command is unnecessary if the server is started with `--debug`; the server always serves uncompiled files when running in "debug mode".
+The "gort=debug" command is unnecessary if the server is started with `--debug`; the server always serves uncompiled files when running in debug mode.

-Conversely, if the server is running "debug mode" but you want to test a compiled version of PCjs, use:
+Conversely, if the server is running debug mode but you want to test a compiled version of PCjs, use:

 	http://localhost:8088/?gort=release

-and the server will serve compiled JavaScript files, regardless whether the server is running in "debug mode" or "release mode".
+and the server will serve compiled JavaScript files, regardless whether the server is running in debug mode or release mode.

-Another useful gort command is "gort=nodebug", which is like "debug" but also sets the client-side **DEBUG** variable to *false*, disabling all debug-only runtime checks in the client and allowing the simulation to run much faster:
+Another useful gort command is "gort=nodebug", which is like "gort=debug" but also sets the client-side **DEBUG** variable to *false*, disabling all debug-only runtime checks in the client and allowing the simulation to run much
+faster:

 	http://localhost:8088/?gort=nodebug